-DATE: October 8, 2021

-TO: Councilor Crossley, Chair of the Zoning and Planning Committee

-Members of the Zoning and Planning Committee

-FROM: Barney Heath, Director of Planning and Development

-Jennifer Caira, Deputy Director of Planning & Development

-Zachery LeMel, Chief of Long Range Planning

-Cat Kemmett, Planning Associate

-RE: #180-21: Requesting a review and possible amendments to Section 4.2.5(A)

-COUNCILORS LAREDO, LUCAS, LIPOF AND MARKIEWICZ requesting review of and possible amendments to Section 4.2.5(A) of the City of Newton Zoning Ordinance to clarify language concerning shadows and blocked views in the

-Mixed Use 4 district.

-MEETING DATE: October 14, 2021

-CC: City Council
+DATE: Updated: November 5, 2021 Original: October 8, 2021 то: Councilor Crossley, Chair of the Zoning and Planning Committee Members of the Zoning and Planning Committee FROM: Barney Heath, Director of Planning and Development Jennifer Caira, Deputy Director of Planning & Development Zachery LeMel, Chief of Long Range Planning Cat Kemmett, Planning Associate RE: #180-21: Requesting a review and possible amendments to Section 4.2.5(A) COUNCILORS LAREDO, LUCAS, LIPOF AND MARKIEWICZ requesting review of and possible amendments to Section 4.2.5(A) of the City of Newton Zoning Ordinance to clarify language concerning shadows and blocked views in the Mixed Use 4 district.
+MEETING DATE: November 8, 2021 CC: City Council Planning Board John Lojek, Commissioner of Inspectional Services Neil Cronin, Chief of Current Planning Alissa O. Giuliani, City Solicitor Jonathan Yeo, Chief Operating Officer

-Planning Board

-John Lojek, Commissioner of Inspectional Services

-Neil Cronin, Chief of Current Planning

-Alissa O. Giuliani, City Solicitor

-Jonathan Yeo, Chief Operating Officer

-Follow Up from September 13 ZAP Meeting

-This item, review and possible amendments to Section 4.2.5 (A) concerning shadows and blocked views in the Mixed Use 4 (MU4) district, was presented and discussed at the September 13, 2021 ZAP meeting.
-The Committee held the item so Planning staff could:

-- a.
-Speak with other City staff to ensure the proposed language changes the language enough to accomplish the goal of the proposed amendment - b.
-Research if further criteria should be included to define adverse effects

-The full meeting report can be found at this link, on the ZAP webpage of the City website.
+Introduction

+The Mixed-Use 4 (MU4) zoning district was created in 2012 following the approval of the Mixed-Use Centers Amendment to the Comprehensive Plan.
+This addition to the Comprehensive Plan explained the need for a new district by stating, "resting on existing rules and the Comprehensive Plan alone for mixed-use developments would fall short of what can be accomplished using the process refinements suggested in this Element of the Plan" and that it would be unlikely for developers to undertake the types of project desired by the City within the existing regulatory framework.

+Since adoption, the MU4 district has been applied throughout the City in limited circumstances.
+Recent projects moving through the Land Use Committee have shown that certain elements found within Sec.

+4.2.5.A.
+Additional Standards in MU4, particularly those dealing with shadows and blocked views, require clarification.
+City staff feel that a targeted zoning language amendment, like the "Zoning Clean-Up Items" recently approved by ZAP, can quickly and efficiently achieve this to align with the intent of the Comprehensive Plan and not alter existing policy.

+This item was presented and discussed at the September 13, 2021 ZAP meeting (report available at this link) followed by further discussion at ZAP on October 14, 2021 (report available at this link).